xg590/IoT/Espressif/ESP8266/WiFi_Remote/README.md

 requests.get('http://192.168.0.108/irled?cmd=22&delay=5') # Home
 ```
 ### Command explanation
-When we decode the ir signal, we know the command is 0x17.
+After we decoded one ir signal, we know the command is 0x17.
 It is a hex.
-How do we send 0x17 over http?
+How do we send 0x17 over http to the board?
 We convert the hex (0x17) to decimal (23) before http request, then cast the string "23" back to integer 23 after http.
 ```
 Button      Hex      Dec
 Power       0x17     23